packleader206/memory-game-react/README.md

            - npm install ENTER

  <strong>Once npm install is complete, the app is ready to run!
-Simply type "npm start", to play the Marvel Superhero Memory Game!</strong>
+Simply enter the command "npm start", to play the Marvel Superhero Memory Game!</strong>

 ## Instructions: